yaledeus/FBM/README.md

 GPU=0,1 bash train.sh
 ```

-For training FBM, please modify the configuration `--model_type SFM` to `--model_type FSFM` and add another line including `--baseline /path/to/FBM-base/checkpoint`, where you should replace with the checkpoint file path (`.ckpt`) of FBM-base.
+For training FBM, please modify the configuration `--model_type bbm` to `--model_type fbm` and add another line including `--baseline /path/to/FBM-base/checkpoint`, where you should replace with the checkpoint file path (`.ckpt`) of FBM-base.

 ### Evaluation